GagandeepKaur97/C0768688_W2020_MAD3125_FP/README.md

 ## their total amount of bill will display on the screen .

-# on the first screen , basically it is the splash screen on which i did one twist which of image view  ,basically that is a gif with the animations,  by this what i mean is that image will come slowly slowly from top and text will come from bottom.
+### on the first screen , basically it is the splash screen on which i did one twist which of image view  ,basically that is a gif with the animations,  by this what i mean is that image will come slowly slowly from top and text will come from bottom.

+### second screen is the login screen ,